Cross-Examination Techniques & Sample Cross-Examination Questions

 Sample Cross-Examinations on Counterintuitive Victim Behavior

 Such experts rely on flimsy science and emotion.
-They can sometimes be challenged and shutdown before trial.
+They can sometimes be challenged and shut down before trial.
 At trial, they can be nullified using logic and common sense.
 In your case, take the victim’s counterintuitive behaviors and use them against their expert.
-Generally, if the prosecution is using a counterintuitive expert, they know that their victim has credibility problems.
-If properly cross-examined, the jury will see through the junk science and realize that their expert is being paid to simply make excuses for a weak victim.
+Generally, if the prosecution uses a counterintuitive expert, they know their victim has credibility problems.
+If properly cross-examined, the jury will see through the junk science and realize that their expert is being paid to make excuses for a weak victim simply.

-Note: The 2007 publication, Introducing Expert Testimony to Explain Victim Behavior in Sexual and Domestic Violence Prosecutions, printed by the National District Attorneys Association American Prosecutors Research Institute, explains how to use such experts against the defendant at trial.
-This is one of many educational resources that teach prosecutors how to use such experts to bolster their alleged victim.
+Note: The 2007 publication Introducing Expert Testimony to Explain Victim Behavior in Sexual and Domestic Violence Prosecutions, printed by the National District Attorneys Association American Prosecutors Research Institute, explains how to use such experts against the defendant at trial.
+This is one of many educational resources that teach prosecutors how to use such experts to bolster their alleged victims.

 Q: If a person immediately reports that they were sexually assaulted, that is consistent with sexual assault victim behavior?